sc-voice/DEPRECATED-ebt-site/content/author/linux-channel.md

 </pre>

-See [crontab.guru](https://crontab.guru/) for help with the cryptic cron syntaz:
+See [crontab.guru](https://crontab.guru/) for help with the cryptic cron syntax.